useblacksmith/remote-buildkit-terraform/README.md

 ## Important Security Note

 ⚠️ **Warning**: The current setup does not exclusively whitelist GitHub Actions runners' IPs.
-For production use, it's strongly recommended to restrict the security group ingress rules to only allow traffic from [GitHub Actions IP ranges](https://api.github.com/meta)
+For production use, it's strongly recommended to restrict the security group ingress rules to only allow traffic from [GitHub Actions IP ranges](https://api.github.com/meta) and trusted sources.

 ## Customization